2019 Medicare Annual Election Period Checklist

 If you’re already enrolled in Medicare Advantage or a Medicare Prescription Drug Plan, you may want to carefully review your plan’s Evidence of Coverage and Annual Notice of Change documents, which are mailed out every fall before AEP.
 These documents provide detailed information on your plan’s coverage for the upcoming year, as well as any changes in benefits or costs.
 If a health service you rely on or a medication you take is no longer covered, your plan will notify you in these documents.

 If you don’t have Medicare prescription drug coverage, but have other prescription drug coverage, verify that your coverage is still considered “creditable”—that is, coverage that’s expected to pay at least as much, on average, as standard Medicare prescription drug coverage.
 If not, you may want to sign up for Medicare prescription drug coverage during AEP.
-If you go for 63 or more consecutive days without creditable drug coverage, you may be subject to a Medicare Part D late enrollment penalty if you sign up later.
+If you go for 63 or more consecutive days after your initial enrollment period is over.
+Without creditable drug coverage, you may be subject to a Medicare Part D late enrollment penalty if you sign up later.

 If you have other coverage, such as retiree or veterans’ benefits, check if that insurance covers services that Medicare does not.
 Talk with your benefits administrator to see how your insurance works with Medicare.
 Some kinds of coverage may require you to have Medicare to maintain eligibility, while in other cases, enrollment into a Medicare Advantage or Medicare prescription drug plan may cause you to irreversibly lose your other coverage.
 Always make sure you understand the rules and how Medicare enrollment may affect your other insurance before enrolling in a Medicare plan.